GeminiDRSoftware/astroconda-gemini-internal/doc/source/laptop_install.rst

      conda create -n dev anaconda iraf-all pyraf stsci gemini=dev

-You may also specify Gemini packages individually, including mixed and dated version tags, where needed for testing, commissioning etc.:
+You may also specify Gemini packages individually, including mixed and dated version tags, where needed for testing, commissioning etc. (in which case you cannot install the meta package):

   .. code-block:: sh